coinbase/mesh-ethereum/README.md

 **Options:** `TRUE`, `FALSE`
 **Default:** `FALSE`

-`SKIP_GETH_ADMIN` instructs Rosetta to not use the `geth` `admin` RPC calls.
+`SKIP_GETH_ADMIN` instructs Mesh to not use the `geth` `admin` RPC calls.
 This is typically disabled by hosted blockchain node services.
 <!-- h3 Run Docker -->
 ### Run Docker

-Running the commands below will start a Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d), with a data directory at `<working directory>/ethereum-data` and the Rosetta API accessible at port `8080`.
+Running the commands below will start a Docker container in [detached mode](https://docs.docker.com/engine/reference/run/#detached--d), with a data directory at `<working directory>/ethereum-data` and the Mesh API accessible at port `8080`.

 #### Example Commands